utsa-lib-cedish/mapbox-layers/README.md

         });
 ```

-In addition, you can change the style from standard to satellite:
+You can also change the style from standard to satellite:

 ```jsx
 mapRef.current = new mapboxgl.Map({